apoorvraizadadev/snack-dispenser/README.md

 # Snack Dispenser Prototype

-Takes an input from a rotary encoder and uses it to dispense a snack using a servo motor
+Takes an input from a rotary encoder and uses it to dispense a snack using a servo motor.